- Page Count: 464

 - SO many wonderful villains.
 I had no clue who was double-crossing whom or which person was actually running the show.

 - The Soul Catcher stuff & other slightly supernatural aspects were really cool!

 - There’s what feels like magic but yet it also somehow feels normal??

 - Helene’s sister played a really cool role

 - I TOTALLY FOUND A NEW SHIP

 The only aspect I wasn’t as huge on was how Elias and Laia’s feelings and actions could be partially attributed to… some other plot stuff… instead of just themselves.
-I thought their actions were totally understandable, stronger coming just from them, and made me love these flawed characters who were dealing with so much even more.
+I thought their actions were totally understandable and stronger coming from them.

 Thank you to the publisher for sending me an ARC!